trs/shift-code/cli/README.md

 ## FAQ

-1. What does `"You need to launch a Borderlands game to continue redeeming"` mean?
+1. What does `"You need to launch a Shift-enabled game to continue redeeming"` mean?
     - You can only redeem a certain number of SHiFT codes before you'll see this.
-It means you need to open a SHiFT enabled title (a Borderlands game) and play past the main menu.
+It means you need to open a SHiFT enabled title and play past the main menu.
 Once you're loaded in, you can exit the game and continue redeeming.
+    - Alternatively, this error will go away after a certain amount of time.